JannatBorna/perfumePride-client-side/README.md

   **React bootstrap, plain bootstrap, plain CSS are used and also use material ui**

   **This website has services are**
-        * Hotels Services.
+        * Perfume Services.
-        * Courier Services.
+        * Booking Perfume.
-        * Resort Services.
+        * Add Reviews.
-        * Tour Guide Services.
+        * User Dashboard.
-        * Guest House.
+        * Admin Dashboard.
-        * Sports Tourism.
+        * Admin add Products.

   **There are more items**